InnerSourceCommons/InnerSourceLearningPath/product/02-innersource-and-agile.md

 ## Does InnerSource replace Agile?

 Short answer: No, not at all.
 Instead the two complement each other:

 Well factored and well tested code is one goal of any agile team.
-In an InnerSource setting not only does that lead to faster on-ramp times for team members, it helps getting contributors up to speed quickly as well.
+In an InnerSource setting on-ramp times for team members but also for team-external contributors get shorter.

-Teams that are already familiar with collaborative ways of working together and avoid assigning individual tasks are in a good position to also deal with external contributions in a flexible manner.
+Teams familiar with collaboration who avoid assigning tasks are in a good position to also deal with external contributions in a flexible manner.
 They also bring a mindset and communication style that works well for motivating contributors over whose priority they have no direct influence.
-Working with intrinsic motivation instead of directing work means that host teams already have the tools that will support the successful collaboration with contributors.
+Working with intrinsic motivation instead of directing work means that host teams have the tools to successfully collaborate with contributors.

-If teams are already successfully pairing to work on problems they are already comfortable with sharing progress early for the purpose.
+Teams pairing to work on problems are already comfortable with sharing progress early.
-One challenge moving to InnerSource from a pairing only culture often is two-fold: The host team needs to make time for supporting contributors and schedule that into their planned work.
+There are two challenges moving to InnerSource from a pairing only culture:
+The host team needs to make time for supporting contributors and schedule that into their planned work.
 In addition when crossing team boundaries it is often hard to find time slots for pairing - in those cases it should be complemented with asynchronous collaboration.
-To avoid frequent disruption time for that should also be set aside.
+To avoid frequent disruption, host team members often need to intentially plan their day more rigorously in InnerSource settings.
-Often it is simplest to set aside certain hours in the day or a day a week for that work.
+Often it is simplest to set aside certain hours in the day or a day a week for mentoring contributions.
 Making that explicit at the team level takes a lot of pressure off the engineers trying to fulfil their own team goals but also helping out contributors.
 Another challenge with pairing is that it allows pairs to move very quickly together - often at the expense of writing important information down for the rest of the team.
-In an InnerSource setting it does take training to remember to bring all relevant decisions back to shared communication channels that both, host team and contributors can follow.
+In an InnerSource setting it does take training to remember to bring all relevant decisions back to shared communication channels for both, host team and contributors.
 From a product perspective that does bring a lot more transparency to the development process.
 It also means that decisions that otherwise may have been taken at the engineering level only are now visible for everyone involved.